Shamokin (village): The Shamokin Traders

 From 1727 to 1756, Shamokin was one of the largest and most influential Indian settlements in Pennsylvania.
 Traders John Petty and Henry Smith had a trading post at Shamokin as early as 1728, as did Samuel Cozzens, John Hart, John Fisher, Timothy Higgins, Jonah Davenport, Alexander and Jack Armstrong, Woodworth Arnold, James Smith, John Scull and his brother Nicholas Scull II, and Anthony Sadowski.
-James Le Tort established a trading post nearby, at Le Tort's Spring.
+James Le Tort established a trading post at Chillisquaque Creek (known at the time by colonists as "Chenastry") about six miles north of Shamokin.
 These early traders are sometimes referred to as "the Shamokin Traders."

 Life as an Indian trader was dangerous and unpredictable.
-Anthony Sadowski wrote to John Petty in August, 1728 that "the Sauanos [Shawnees] have hanged Timothy Higgins upon a pole of their cabin," although he does not say why.
+Anthony Sadowski wrote to John Petty in August 1728 that "the Sauanos [Shawnees] have hanged Timothy Higgins upon a pole of their cabin," although he does not say why.
 Petty wrote back that, while on their way to Shamokin, they had met Higgins, who "was thought to be hanged, escapt his life very narrowly...We dare not take him [back to Shamokin]."
 John Hart and John Fisher were accidentally shot and killed during a hunting expedition with a group of Lenapes in the fall of 1729.
 Jack Armstrong and his servants Woodworth Arnold and James Smith were killed in 1744 by Lenape Indians over a stolen horse.
 Jonah Davenport lost much of his property during violence with Indians and died in poverty near Lancaster, Pennsylvania.

 A later arrival was Thomas McKee (1695–1769), father of Indian agent Alexander McKee (1735–1799).
 He arrived in the area before 1735, when Alexander was born, and had two posts on the left bank of the Susquehanna, near Shamokin.
 He quickly became fluent in the Delaware language.
-The Moravian Bishop John F. Cammerhoff and David Zeisberger visited McKee's trading post on 13 January, 1748.
+The Moravian Bishop John F. Cammerhoff and David Zeisberger visited McKee's trading post on 13 January 1748.
 In his journal the bishop wrote:

 At nine-o'clock we reached Thomas McKee's, the last white settlement on the river, below Shamokin.
 McKee holds a captain's commission under the government; is an extensive Indian Trader; bears a good name among them; and drives a brisk trade with the Allegheny country.
 His wife, who was brought up among the Indians, speaks but little English.
 They received us with much kindness and hospitality.